waldeir/SAP-1/README.md

 ## Particularities of this implementation

-The aim of this implementation was to provide a way to see the internal signals, **Figure 1**, of SAP-1, during a computer run.
+The aim of this implementation is to provide a way to see the internal signals, **Figure 1**, of SAP-1, during a computer run.
 The blocks of the computer where implemented with the same inputs and outputs as specified in [Malvino - Digital Computer Electronics - 3rd Edition][book], except the